-This is my last chance to say something before the great and terrible Steve holds his tablet aloft (and even then, rumormongers might have beaten him to the punch), so let me give you a bit of a long view perspective, something usually left out when we’re discussing whether we’ll see a 10 or 11’ LCD panel on the device.
+This is my last chance to say something before the great and terrible Steve holds his tablet aloft (and even then, rumormongers might have beaten him to the punch), so let me give you a bit of a long-view perspective, something usually left out when we’re discussing whether we’ll see a 10-inch or 11-inch LCD panel on the device.

-If you’ve never heard this term before, or its meaning has faded, take a look back at the video at the top of this piece.
+If you’ve never heard this term before, or its meaning has faded, take a look at the video below.
 It’s the most important moment in the modern era of Apple.
-It’s not the day the iPod was announced, it’s not when the iPhone descended from the heavens, and no. Instead, it’s the day that Steve Jobs defined what computing would mean in the next decade.
+It’s not the day the iPod was announced, it’s not when the iPhone descended from the heavens.
+Instead, it’s the day that Steve Jobs defined what computing would mean in the next decade.

-By focusing its innovation in two areas — hubs (Macs) and spokes (software and hardware for digital lifestyles) — Apple has run the table over the last decade, and made a ton of money in the process.
-Up until this point, Steve’s focus had been on re-energizing the existing Apple fanbase with the iMac and other nicely designed products.
+By focusing its innovation in two areas — hubs (Macs) and spokes (software and hardware for digital lifestyles) — Apple ran the table over the last decade, and made a ton of money in the process.
+Up until this point, Jobs’ focus had been on reenergizing the existing Apple fanbase with the iMac and other nicely designed products.
 But things didn’t take off until the company turned its gaze toward the ecosystem.

-And what’s maybe most amazing about this is that Steve told all of his competitors that this was exactly what he intended to do.
-If you go back to this keynote, the entirety of the Digital Hub strategy was laid out publicly.
-Anyone could have executed it, but only Apple did, and the rest of the industry plays catch up.
+And what’s maybe most amazing about this is that Jobs told all of his competitors that this was exactly what he intended to do.
+If you go back to the Apple keynote video above, you see that Jobs publicly laid out the entirety of the digital hub strategy.
+Anyone could have executed it, but only Apple did, and the rest of the industry plays catch-up.